-Current information on dangerous chemicals, classification, packaging and labeling obligations, certificate for the purchase of toxic substances, reporting obligations, etc.
+Up-to-date information on hazardous chemicals, classification, packaging and labelling obligations, certificate for the purchase of toxic substances, reporting obligations, etc.

 Information for beginners

 Consumers want the confidence of knowing that the clothing they own is kind to their skin, non-carcinogenic and does not pose a risk to pregnancy.

 Entrepreneurs want the confidence of knowing that their products are neither toxic to humans nor have ecotoxicological properties and thus pose no risk to their customers, employees or the environment.

 Companies produce consumer goods or trade in goods.
 There is extensive legislation regulating the way in which companies should handle chemicals.
 Chemical manufacturers, importers, users or processing companies are subject to certain obligations arising from chemicals legislation.

 These rules apply to all natural and legal persons who place or make chemicals available on the market or use chemicals in Austria.

 Chemicals are regulated within the EU by the REACH and CLP Regulation: